Home Business Insurance: What Homeowners Policies Don't Cover

 Find your best options in less than 2 minutes

-If you run a business from home, there's a good chance your homeowners insurance policy has a major blind spot — and it could cost you thousands.
-Most standard policies cap business equipment coverage at just $2,500 and exclude business liability entirely, leaving your income, assets, and personal finances exposed if something goes wrong.
+If you run a business from home, there's a good chance your homeowners insurance policy has a major blind spot, and it could cost you thousands.
+Most standard policies still cap business equipment coverage at just $2,500 on-premises in 2026, exclude business liability entirely, and provide zero protection for lost income if a covered event shuts you down.

 In this guide, you'll learn exactly what your homeowners policy excludes, what coverage options are available for home-based businesses, and how to choose the right level of protection based on how your business actually operates.
 Whether you're a freelancer, an e-commerce seller, or a consultant who occasionally meets clients at home, the right coverage can be the difference between recovering quickly and starting over from scratch.